nadidixit/my_MLProjects/melanoma_diagnosis/README.md

 This project classifies skin lesion images as benign or malignant (melanoma) using a custom-built Convolutional Neural Network (CNN).

 ## Dataset
-The dataset used for this project can be found at [Melanoma Cancer Image Dataset](https://www.kaggle.com/datasets/bhaveshmittal/melanoma-cancer-dataset/) on Kaggle
+The dataset used for this project can be found at [Melanoma Cancer Image Dataset](https://www.kaggle.com/datasets/bhaveshmittal/melanoma-cancer-dataset/) on Kaggle.

 The dataset already included train and test sets.
 I extracted 20% of the train dataset as dev (or val) dataset.
 Each set contains both benign and malignant cases, balanced approximately equally.